 1918: Fritz Haber

 Fritz Haber was awarded the Nobel Prize in Chemistry for the invention of the Fritz-Haber Process, a process that permitted the large scale production of ammonia.
 Haber was known to develop chlorine gas during the Great War, defending its use even after receiving his award.

 1945: Alexander Fleming

 1948 (2006): Mahatma Ghandi

 A once notorious terrorist, Ghandi founded religious pluralism in post-colonial India.
-Ghandi never picked up the award in person, having been assassinated a few months before he was due to.
+Ghandi never picked up the award in person, having been assassinated a few months before the ceremony.
 It took until 2006 for the committee to declare him winner, as in 1948 no prize had been awarded because it was thought there was no living person worthy.

 1949: António Egas Moniz

 Portuguese neurologist António Egas Moniz was awarded the Nobel Prize in Physiology for devising the lobotomy (an operation where part of the brain is cut away) as a cure for mental disorders.
 The practice has since been all but abandoned.

 1973: Henry Kissinger and Lê Đức Thọ

-1973 saw a stand-off between US Secretary of State Henry Kissinger and North Vietnam’s negotiator Lê Đức Thọ when Kissinger was praised for his role in brokering peace just eight months after ordering a bombing raid of Hanoi. Đức Thọ declined his half of the award and two members of the committee resigned in protest.
+1973 saw a stand-off between US Secretary of State Henry Kissinger and North Vietnam’s negotiator Lê Đức Thọ when Kissinger was praised for his role in brokering peace just eight months after ordering a bombing raid of Hanoi. Đức Thọ declined his half of the award and two members of the Nobel committee resigned in protest.

 1974: Eyvind Johnson and Harry Martinson

 Native bias was most obvious in 1974 when joint winners of the Nobel Prize for Literature Eyvind Johnson and Harry Martinson, little-known even in Sweden, fended off competitors that included Graham Greene, Saul Bellow and Vladimir Nabokov.

 1994: Yasser Arafat, Yitzhat Rabin and Shimon Peres